mtilson/user-data/README.md

 ### How to test *'user data'* using AWS EC2 instances

-There are auxiliary scripts to test provided *user-data* with help of AWS infrastructure.
-To use then follow these steps
+The repo includes auxiliary scripts to test provided *'user-data'* with help of AWS infrastructure.
+To use them follow these steps:
 * Clone the repo
   * `git clone https://github.com/mtilson/user-data.git`
 * Change to `testing/aws-ec2` directory